wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 ## Skip challenge question recovery option

 With WSO2 IS 5.11.0, the challenge question recovery option is skipped by default if the user has not provided the challenge question answers set.
-To revert to the old behaviour, you can disable this configuration by adding the following property to the `deployment.toml` file.
+To revert to the old behavior, you can disable this configuration by adding the following property to the `deployment.toml` file.

 ```toml
 [identity_mgt.password_reset_challenge_questions]